open-politics/open-politics-hq/README.md

 ## Who This Is For

-The natural language schema approach works for any domain where expertise is articulated in language rather than code.
-We focus on public-interest applications:

-- **Journalists** — investigate patterns across large document sets without engineering support
+- **Journalists** investigating patterns across large document sets
-- **Researchers** — apply qualitative methods at quantitative scale, make analytical frameworks transparent
+- **Researchers** applying qualitative methods at quantitative scale
-- **NGOs and advocacy groups** — track policy developments, process citizen reports, analyze stakeholder communications
+- **NGOs and advocacy groups** tracking policy developments
-- **Government agencies** — process intake forms, classify public comments, analyze regulatory submissions
-- **Students and educators** — learn research methods with real tools, not toy examples
+- **Students** learning research methods with real-world data
-- **Citizens** — understand complex political developments with the same capabilities institutions have

-If you're working on something that serves the public interest, we want this infrastructure to work for you.
-If you're a business or private institution, the code is open source—use it, but consider how your work might benefit the commons.
+- **Citizens** who want sophisticated tools for understanding politics

+And yes.. also business as the general principle applies to many processes and workflows needed by companies (customer support, sales, marketing, etc.)

 ## Contributing